DarkGhostHunter/Laraguard/README.md

 This controls TOTP code generation and verification mechanisms:

 * Issuer: The name of the issuer of the TOTP.
 Default is the application name.
-* Digits: The amount of digits to ask for TOTP code.
+* TOTP Digits: The amount of digits to ask for TOTP code.
-* Seconds: The number of seconds a code is considered valid.
+* TOTP Seconds: The number of seconds a code is considered valid.
-* Window: Additional steps of seconds to keep a code as valid.
+* TOTP Window: Additional steps of seconds to keep a code as valid.
-* Algorithm: The system-supported algorithm to handle code generation.
+* TOTP Algorithm: The system-supported algorithm to handle code generation.

 This configuration values are always passed down to the authentication app as URI parameters: